eaasi-admin/rfc/003-expanded-resource-cards/proposal.md

 * When and how is data exchanged for various search and display requirements?
 * Will expanded metadata in resource cards require any significant UI redesign/adjustment?

+# Answered Questions
 * Clarify role of "image" resources in domain model; will Images continue to be separate resources (meriting their own resource cards) or are these being folded into objects (and therefore either imported and displayed as Software or Content?)

-# Answered Questions
+  * Images will no longer continue to be separate resources meriting their own resource card design.
+They are folded into "disk"-type Software or Content object resources and cards should display accordingly

 # Proposed Iterations